-Below you will find links to the rules most commonly used by VBBA member clubs, grouped by year.
-Included are comments, interpretations and customs commonly found in vintage base ball games of that year, and a locations where you can find re-created games under those rules.
+Below you will find links to the rules most commonly used by VBBA member clubs.
+Included are comments, interpretations and customs commonly found in vintage base ball games of that year, and locations where you can find re-created games under those rules.

 - 1860 Beadles Rules with Introduction and Interpretation from the Rules & Customs Committee